QuaCaTeam/quaca/docs/tutorials/mainfile.md

 ```bash
 quaca/build> make
 ```
-You should now see your executable in the `quaca/bin/` directory, so let us execute it and we see
+You should now see your executable in the `quaca/bin/` directory, so let us execute it:
 ```bash
 quaca/bin> ./Tutorial
 The tutorial executable works!